Hugh McCutcheon: US Men's National Team head coach

 The team went 27–6 in McCutcheon's first year as head coach and won five medals in five tournaments.
 They earned a silver medal at the USOC International Sports Invitational in San Diego, California, gold medals at the America's Cup in Brazil, the FIVB World Championship Qualifying Tournament in Puerto Rico and the NORCECA Continental Championship in Canada and another silver medal at the FIVB World Grand Champions Cup in Japan.

-The squad posted wins over the 2004 Olympic gold and silver medalists during the year (Brazil and Italy, respectively), registered the highest winning percentage of any men’s national team since 1988 (.818) and recorded the most wins by a men’s team since 2000 (27).
+The squad posted wins over the 2004 Olympic gold and silver medalists during the year (Brazil and Italy, respectively), registered the highest winning percentage of any men's national team since 1988 (.818) and recorded the most wins by a men's team since 2000 (27).
 The Americans finished the year by winning 18 of their last 19 matches, including 14-straight at one point and ranked fifth in the world.

 In 2008, the US men's national team led by McCutcheon won the Volleyball World League.
 He led the USA men's volleyball team to the gold medal at the 2008 Summer Olympics in Beijing for the first time since 1988, defeating gold-medal favorite Brazil in four sets.
 This is the third gold medal overall for the men's volleyball team with the first being won in 1984.

 US Women's National Team head coach

+After his Gold Medal win in 2008, McCutcheon sought the "really wonderful challenge" of "acquiring a different skill set" by coaching in the women's game.
+From 2009 to 2012, McCutcheon served as the head coach of the United States Women's National Volleyball Team.

+The team won the FIVB World Grand Prix in 2010, 2011, and 2012, defeating Brazil in the final each year.
+They were ranked #1 in the world in both 2011 and 2012, and McCutcheon was named USOC Volleyball Coach of the Year in 2010 and 2011.

 At the 2012 Olympics, the USA Women's Team advanced to the gold medal game.
-However, they lost to Brazil in four sets.
+However, they lost to Brazil in four sets, winning the Silver Medal.

+During his tenure as coach, McCutcheon recruited Karch Kiraly to serve as his assistant and then supported his promotion to Head Coach upon McCutcheon's departure to Minnesota.
+This switch occurred after the 2012 Olympics.
+Kiraly led the US Women's Team to its first-ever Gold Medal at the belated 2020 Summer Olympics, held in Japan in 2021 following delays related to the COVID-19 pandemic.